"The Itis" is the 10th episode of the 1st season of The Boondocks. It originally aired on January 22, 2006.

-- A Weighty Aesop: Eat healthy!
-Or else you'll turn into a fat blob addicted to junk food.
+- Eat healthy, or else you'll turn into a disgusting fat blob addicted to junk food.

 - Aesop Amnesia: Janet, one of the Itis' customers, displays a major case of this.
 She became addicted to their food, and turned grotesquely overweight in the process.
 Even after reverting back to her original weight, not to mention trying to sue the restaurant for emotional and health damages, she makes a request for one last Luther Burger.
 She immediately suffers a heart attack (though thank goodness that Chico knew how to do CPR on her).